Machine learning with the Open Data Cube

 This example predicts a single class of cultivated / agricultural areas.
 The notebook demonstrates how to:

-This is a quck reference for machine learning on the ODC captured in a single notebook.
-For a more indepth exploration please use the Scalable Machine Learning series of notebooks. ***
+This notebook is intended as a quick reference for machine learning on the ODC.
+For a more in depth exploration please use the Scalable Machine Learning series of notebooks.

 Getting started